How the annual Industry Funding Levy is calculated

 Other payment methods

 Payment by cheque will also be accepted on or before 19 September 2014.
 Cheques should be made payable to the Central Bank - Industry Funding Levy.

 Download this document for full details of the payment options available.

-A financial service provider may appeal the levy amount to the Deputy Governor (Financial Regulation) to change the amount of the levy where it considers that the amount is incorrectly assessed but must do so no later than 21 days following the date of the levy notice.
+A financial service provider may appeal the levy amount to the Deputy Governor (Financial Regulation) to change the amount of the levy where it considers that the amount has been incorrectly assessed but must do so no later than 21 days following the due date of the levy notice.
 A financial services provider may only dispute the amount of assessment.
 A financial services provider cannot dispute an amount correctly calculated from the Schedule to the Regulations.

 Any such appeals must be in writing and must:

 - dispute the calculation of the levy because of either (a) an incorrect figure, or (b) an incorrect category or categories;

 - set out the grounds of the appeal in detail;

 - be accompanied by the amount of required levy contribution that is not in dispute; and

 - include any supporting documentation or representations, where relevant.